BinarCode/laravel-restify/docs/docs/4.0/filtering/filtering.md

 ### Match closure

-There may be situations when the filter you want to apply not necessarily is a database attributes.
+There may be situations when the filter you want to apply is not necessarily a database attribute.
 You can use a Closure to handle this easily:

 ```php
 // UserRepository